Tandon-A/emotic/README.md

 > python main.py --mode inference --inference_file proj/debug_exp/inference_file.txt --experiment_path proj/debug_exp
 ```
 * mode: Mode to run the main file.
 * inference_file: Text file specifying images to perform inference.
-A row is: full path of image x1 y1 x2 y2, where (x1,y1) and (x2,y2) specify the bounding box.
+A row is: 'full_path_of_image x1 y1 x2 y2', where (x1,y1) and (x2,y2) specify the bounding box.
 Refer sample_inference_list.txt.
 * experiment_path: Path of the experiment directory.
 Models stored in the the directory are used for inference.

 ## Acknowledgements